ian0/ReinforcementLearning/Markov Property.md

 “The future is independent of the past given the present”

-The Markov Property makes the study of random processes easier.
-A random process with the Markov property is called a [[Markov Process]]

 The Markov property expresses the fact that at a given time step and knowing the current state, we won’t get any additional information about the future by gathering information about the past.

 An example is a game of chess or draughts